wellenvogel/BonjourBrowser/README.md

-# BonjourBrowser
+# VielightBrowser
-Android app to browse bonjour (zeroconf, avahi) services for http, ssh and vnc.
+This is a fork from BonjourBrowser Android app to browse bonjour (zeroconf, avahi) services for http, ssh and vnc.

 On found services you can:
    * Launch a browser